 You already have calendars for appointments and daily deadlines.
-Yet you might be lacking one that allows you to reflect on your team’s growth and accomplishments over a year, or on large-scale project timelines.
-An annual calendar template can help you make sense of what you spend most of your energy on during a twelve-month period.
+Yet you might be lacking one that allows you to reflect on your team’s growth and accomplishments over a year or on large-scale project timelines.
+A yearly calendar template helps you make sense of what you spend most of your energy on throughout the year.
 By visually representing commitments and goals, you can reprioritize them as needed.

 What is an annual calendar?

 An online annual calendar mimics the paper-based wall planners that used to hang on office walls.
 The grid structure serves anyone who wants to plan out their year in different “chunks” or streams of focus and commitments.

 Mapped out over 12 months, this yearly calendar offers a bird’s-eye view of your year.
 You and your team can make long-term plans, document the busiest (or quietest) moments, and reflect on accomplishments throughout the year.

 You can also use them for a personal or team-oriented “annual review.”
 On a weekly or monthly basis, you start noticing patterns of productivity, distractions, and goal-setting.
 That way, it’s easy for you to make changes and better long-term decisions based on what you’ve learned.
 Spend too much time in meetings?
 Don’t take enough time off?
 An annual calendar can help you see how your time is truly spent.

 The goal is to get a sense of the key priorities, commitments, and ambitions for the year ahead and visually document where the majority of your time has been spent.